edugonzaloalmorox/Care-homes/README.md

 Contains scripts with different types of analysis.

    - `funciones`: List of functions used for the analysis.

    - `cqc_data`: Cleans the data of the cqc dataset.
 It makes names of variables easier to manipulate.

    - `entries_exits_cqc`: It calculates the entries and exits associated with the CQC.
 It differentiates between _de novo_ entries and spurious entries.

    - `l&b_registry`: Cleans data from Laing and Buisson dataset, recodes and selects important variables.

    - `link_cqc_lb`: Analysis for matching data from CQC and L&B datasets.

    - `link_geographical_cqc`: Link information from the CQC and the ONS geographical directory.

-   -`cqc_house_prices`: Information regarding the _price paid_ data from the Land Registry.
+   - `cqc_house_prices`: Information regarding the _price paid_ data from the Land Registry.
 It also geolocates it transaction with data from the [ONS Directory](https://data.gov.uk/dataset/ons-postcode-directory-august-2016-centroids).